IBM App Connect components and resources

 App Connect Designer

-App Connect Designer is an authoring environment where you can develop and test flows.
+App Connect Designer is an authoring environment where you can develop, test, and deploy (run) flows.
 API developers can develop flows and share them with other users by using the built-in export and import functions for flows.
 You can also create event-driven flows in Designer, where an event in one application triggers your flow to complete actions in other applications.
 When you create a flow, you must set up accounts for each of the applications that the flow references.
 For more information, see Creating flows in App Connect Designer.

-If you're on the VPC-hours price plan, the App Connect Designer authoring environment is supported for development and test.
-You can test your flow in Designer as you're developing it and when the flow is complete.
-To prepare an integration for production use, you export the flow as a BAR file that packages the integration.
-You then upload the BAR file to the App Connect Dashboard, where you deploy it to an integration runtime that runs the integration.
+On the VPC hours plan, you can either develop and deploy flows from App Connect Designer, or develop and test flows in the Designer and deploy them to the App Connect Dashboard.
+To deploy an integration in the App Connect Dashboard, you first export the flow as a BAR file that packages the integration.
+Then, you upload the BAR file to the App Connect Dashboard, where you deploy it to an integration runtime that runs the integration.

 App Connect Designer has several views where you can monitor your flows, connect to your application accounts, and configure your flows.
 Access each view from the navigation pane.

 • The icon that represents the Designer home page The Designer home page shows the flows that you worked on recently.
-It also has tiles to create or import a flow, manage an API flow with IBM API Connect, and download the IBM App Connect Enterprise Toolkit, which you can use to create more powerful integrations.
+The home page provides links to create, import, and deploy a flow, download the IBM App Connect Enterprise Toolkit, and manage an API flow with IBM API Connect.
+If you deployed any flows, you can also see a summary of deployments.

 • The icon that represents the template gallery The Templates gallery contains templates for common integration use cases.
 Use templates as a shortcut for creating event-driven or API flows.
 You can filter the list by searching for a particular application or action.
 Click a template to see more information about it and instructions for how to use it in a flow.
 When you create a flow from a template, the flow opens in the flow editor so that you can connect to your accounts and customize the flow for your needs.
 For more information, see Creating a flow from a template.

-• The icon that represents the logs Use the built-in log viewer to monitor the flows that are running in Designer and to view audit information.
+• The icon that represents the logs Use the built-in log viewer to monitor your running flows and to view audit information.
 You can search and filter the logs, and choose the time period to show events.
 You can also download the logs as a JSON file.
 For more information, see Viewing log messages in the log viewer.

 If you're on the VPC hours plan, you can use the instance switcher on the header to move between your App Connect Designer and App Connect Dashboard instances.